The log function

 or

-This was explained in the previous section on the ln function.
+This was explained in the previous section on the natural logarithm function.

 ln (x) and e x are inverse functions

-This was explained in the previous section on the ln function.
+This was explained in the previous section on the natural logarithm function.

-How to use the exp function in the Algebra Coach
+How to use the exponential function in the Algebra Coach

 - Type exp(x) into the textbox, where x is the argument.